 As it was already quite late, we finished our New Year’s Eve supper putting on clothes on and packing the cameras in a hurry.
 We run to our car.
 It was ten to midnight.
 After a five minutes crazy drive with – as you can imagine the car navigation that just failed – we managed to come back to the location we selected earlier.
 By accident, we parked on the more accessible approach to the hill.
 I managed to install my tripod as the New Year’s counting started.
 For the next ten minutes, we enjoyed fireworks unleashed at the top of a mountain that spreads over the city.

 Technically we had it all.
 The Polar Lights and the fireworks.
 But the night was still young.
 We decided to chase further the Polar Lights and drove around forty minutes deeper North.
 We stopped at a small parking place at a fiord coastline.
 It was dark around us, and the Moon was full, putting its light onto dark waters and snowy mountains.
 The silence was overwhelming.
 This was the first time I realized the power of the natural environment around me.
 The views were frightening and breathtaking at the same time.

 The full Moon we enjoyed around one am on the New Years Day

 We put up our plastic glasses filled with some cherry vodka and hugged each other somewhere in the North beyond the Polar Circle.
 The New Year just began.
-We drove further North for sometime.
+We drove further north for some time.
 It was around five am as we came back home.
 The New Year’s champagne was for breakfast.

-Index of posts and a photo gallery on Norway >>>
+A photo gallery on Norway >>>